Foreign keys v15

-Suppose you want to make sure all employees belong to a valid department.
-This is called maintaining the referential integrity of your data.
-In simplistic database systems this would be implemented (if at all) by first looking at the
+Suppose you want to make sure all employees belong to a valid department, that is, you want to maintain the referential integrity of your data.
+In simplistic database systems, you can ensure referential integrity by first looking at the

 A modified version of the

-emp table presented in Creating a New Table is shown in this section with the addition of a foreign key constraint.
+emp table presented in Creating a new table is shown here with the addition of a foreign key constraint.
 The modified

 emp table looks like the following: